-- Remind your student of the Marquette Medical Clinic and MIAD Student Services if they are sick or struggling with school and winter blues. - Talk with your student about all of the factors to consider when making decisions about housing for next year.
+- Remind your student of the Marquette Health Center and MIAD Student Services if they are sick or struggling with school and winter blues. - Now is the time to inquire about taxes and if your student has completed the FAFSA form (Free Application for Federal Student Aid) for next year.
+(February 15 deadline recommended.) - Talk with your student about all of the factors to consider when making decisions about housing for next year.
 Pay special attention to what type of living environment will help your student be most successful academically.